-Crystals are fascinating, and I absolutely remember a science project I did years ago where we grew some awesome crystals.
+Crystals are fascinating, and I remember a science project I did years ago where we grew some awesome crystals.
 But they took FOREVER to grow!
 Want to know how to grow crystals with borax fast?
 Follow our borax crystal recipe below to grow borax crystals overnight for a cool science experiment any rockhound or science enthusiast will love!

 You can also use that borax powder for awesome borax slime too!
 Check the laundry detergent aisle of your supermarket or big box store to pick up a box of borax powder.